LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/unit-testing/why-test.rst

 Why Test Your Code?
 ===================

-Testing your code is part of the development process.
-Have you ever written a program and then walked away thinking, *I'm done!*, without having run it?
-Of course not.
-You are already used to testing and debugging programs as you write them.
+Checking your code is part of the development process.
+Developers rarely write code without verifying it.
+You are used to debugging programs as you write them.
 In fact, we devoted an entire chapter to :ref:`debugging <errors-and-debugging>` early in the course.

 Your development process probably looks something like this: